 If you try to uninstall or delete these apps directly, then you wouldn’t be able to do so.
 Instead, you need to disable these apps and uninstall updates for the same.
 Follow the steps given below to see how.

-1. Go to the Settings of your phone.
+1. Go to the Settings menu of your Android phone.

 2. Now click on the Apps option.